Fierioziy/ParticleNativeAPI/README.md

 ```

 # How to use
-### Include plugin jar as dependency in your Eclipse/IntelliJ project.
+### Including plugin jar as dependency in your Eclipse/IntelliJ project.
 Include it as a reference jar, **do not include plugin's classes into Your plugin**.

 Plugin's jar contains classes and documented source code